parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 1. **Insecure Configurations**: A (usually 3rd party) component with a vulnerable configuration.
 2. **Dangerous Functions**: Using these functions is usually a security problem.
-3. Dangerous Patterns: Safe methods and constructs that are used insecurely.
+3. **Dangerous Patterns**: Safe methods and constructs that are used insecurely.
-4. Interesting Keywords: Specific terms in variable/class/method names and comments.
+4. **Interesting Keywords**: Specific terms in variable/class/method names and comments.

 ## 1. Insecure Configurations
 **The framework, library, or infrastructure's configuration is insecure.** We